python/devguide/gitbootcamp.rst

    $ git pull --rebase upstream master
    $ git push origin master

-The `--rebase` is only needed if you have local changes to the branch.
+The ``--rebase`` option is only needed if you have local changes to the branch.

 Another scenario: